arh1/presentation-docker-drupal/slides/lando.md

 # Execute command in container:
 # Use a more specific lando command, or SSH in

-# SSH into 'appserver' container:
+# Drop into shell in 'appserver' container:
 $ lando ssh appserver

 # Logs from 'appserver' container: